project-koku/koku-metrics-operator/docs/local-development.md

 ## Running the operator locally

-1. Log into your OCP cluster from a terminal, create an `koku-metrics-operator` namespace, and switch to the new namespace:
+1. Log into your OCP cluster from a terminal, create an `costmanagement-metrics-operator` namespace, and switch to the new namespace:

     ```
     $ oc login --token=<token> --server=<server>
-    $ oc new-project koku-metrics-operator
+    $ oc new-project costmanagement-metrics-operator
     ```

 2. Build the manager binary: